kdgregory/log4j-aws-appenders/docs/cloudwatch.md

 The CloudWatch implementation provides the following features:

-* [x] User-specified log-group and log-stream names
+* User-specified log-group and log-stream names
-* [x] Substitution variables to customize log-group and log-stream names
+* Substitution variables to customize log-group and log-stream names
-* [x] Auto-rotation of log streams, based either on a time delay (including hourly/daily) or number of messages
+* Auto-rotation of log streams, based either on a time delay (explicity, hourly, or daily) or number of messages
-* [x] Configurable discard in case of network connectivity issues
+* Configurable discard in case of network connectivity issues

 ## Configuration